What is Too Damn Easy About? This cash gifting, pyramid scheme “opportunity” is a bizarre one you need to see to believe.

 Additionally, Q has 10 different domains he’s running this program off of.

-You also get access to a 25 page ebook that is utterly useless in my opinion.
+You also get access to a 25 page ebook that is 100% completely and utterly useless in my opinion.
 Yes it actually is 25 pages.
 It explains the whole process in detail and touches on the different levels you can buy into.

 All kidding aside, there are actual people throwing their actual money into this scheme.